Managing Procurement Responsibly

 Supplier Code of Conduct

-Our Supplier Code of Conduct covers the key areas of legal compliance, business integrity, human rights and safety, health and the environment.
+Our Supplier Code of Conduct covers the key areas of legal compliance, business integrity, human rights, safety, health and the environment.
 The document explains clearly how we expect business to be conducted, what management controls and procedures should be in place, how we expect suppliers to treat employees and the types of record keeping required to provide total transparency.
 Mandatory compliance by suppliers with our Supplier Code of Conduct is included in our standard terms and conditions of purchase.

 English